AmanShrivastav45/Github-Repository-Scout/README.md

 # GitHub Repository Scout
-This application allows you to explore and retrieve file structure of public repositories from GitHub.
-It lets you easily fetch repository structure by providing a GitHub repository link and copy it to your clipboard.
+Easily explore the contents of any public GitHub repository.
+Paste a link, instantly view the file structure, and copy it to your clipboard—quick and simple.

 ### Features